Do you know your way around the lanes?

 Let's face it, bowling is a pretty simple sport - throw your ball as hard as you can and hope it knocks over as many pins as possible!

-While its simplicity makes it a perfect choice for family activities, it can be handy to know exactly what parts make up those shiny lanes at your local AMF centre.
+While its simplicity makes it a perfect choice for local AMF centre., it can be handy to know exactly what parts make up those shiny lanes at your

 Here's your guide to the anatomy of a bowling lane!